Best Smart Plugs in 2026: Turn Any Outlet Into a Smart One

 A Note on Safety

 Smart plugs are rated for specific wattages.
 Don't plug high-draw appliances like full-size heaters, air conditioners, or ovens into a standard smart plug — that's a fire risk.
-Stick to the rated load, which is typically 10–15 amps.
+Stick to the rated load, typically 10-15 amps.
 When in doubt, check the spec sheet.

 Also, keep your firmware updated.
 Smart plugs are IoT devices on your network.
 Manufacturers push security patches, and ignoring them leaves a door open.
+According to the National Institute of Standards and Technology (NIST), IoT firmware updates are a critical part of home network security.

 The Bottom Line